Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_In_V2.rst

 .. note::

- The Analog In Bricklet 2.0 is discontinued.
+ The Analog In Bricklet 2.0 is discontinued and is no longer sold.
 The :ref:`Analog In Bricklet 3.0 <analog_in_v3_bricklet>` is the recommended replacement.